 Yesterday I went scuba diving in the Aegean Sea!
-Diving while here is something I’ve pondered for a while and since the blue Aegean is so inviting…
+Diving while in Bodrum is something I’ve pondered for a while and since the blue Aegean is so inviting…

 Our group of ten French, British, and Australian tourists dived off Black Island.
-We had very good instructors from Turkey and Belgium.
-Some in the group were experienced divers and four of us had never dived before.
+We had good instructors from Turkey and Belgium.
+Some in the group were experienced divers, and four of us had never dived before.

-Black Island is the largest close-in island – about 3 miles off Bodrum’s coast.
-It’s called “the savior of Bodrum” because it works as a “gigantic breakwater” protecting Bodrum from waves and dangerous storms.
-It’s a popular stopover for touring boats.
+Black Island is the largest close-in island – about three miles off Bodrum’s coast.
+It’s called “the savior of Bodrum” because it’s a “gigantic breakwater” protecting Bodrum from waves and dangerous storms.
+It’s a popular stopover for boats touring the beautiful area.

-The island is famous for its healing mineral springs and the mud from its cave.
-The mud is good for the skin and it’s claimed that Cleopatra, the Queen of Egypt, used Black Island’s mud to maintain her beauty.
-After a mud mask, you soak in the hot mineral springs, and then dive into the cool Aegean.
+The island is famous for its healing mineral springs and mud from its cave.
+The mud is good for the skin and it’s said that Cleopatra, the Queen of Egypt, used Black Island mud to maintain her beauty.
+After a mud mask, you soak in the hot mineral springs, and finish with a dive into the cool Aegean.

 It was a spectacular day!